All Episodes

 And he was last night trying to make everybody believe that Michael Brown was an innocent guy walking down the street, shot in the back with his hands up by a cop.

-It didn't matter what the evidence she he just accused her of making up stuff and lying about the facts.
+It didn't matter what he ever accused her of making up stuff and lying about the facts.

-And then well, the grand jury, they lied too, and everybody else lied to.
+And then, well, the grand jury, they lied too.

 And these incidents keep happening based on that and this frenzy that's continued to be worked on by Black Lives Matter.